JongHyun-GD/blog/_posts/2020-01-07-what-is-fov.md

 ---
-title: "[Raytracing in C] FOV"
+title: "[Raytracing in C]"
 excerpt: "what is fov?"

 categories:
-  - Blog
+  - CG
 tags:
-  - Blog
+  - Ray-tracing
 last_modified_at: 2021-01-08T08:06:00-05:00
+reading_time: 10
 ---
 # [Raytracing in C] FOV